-QBE has comprehensive reinsurance arrangements to protect the Group's balance sheet and financial performance, underpinned by a global external reinsurance program in conjunction with reinsurance protection provided by our captive reinsurer, Equator Re, which is located in Bermuda.
-Equator Re is critical to the management of the Group's risk appetite and capital through its role in optimising divisional risk retentions and co-ordinating the Group's external global ceded reinsurance program.
+QBE has comprehensive reinsurance arrangements to protect the Group's balance sheet and financial performance, underpinned by a global external reinsurance program in conjunction with reinsurance protection provided by our captive reinsurers, Equator Re and QBE Blue Ocean, which are located in Bermuda.
+Equator Re and QBE Blue Ocean are critical to the management of the Group's risk appetite and capital through their role in optimising divisional risk retentions and co-ordinating the Group's external global ceded reinsurance program.